 How did you learn how to cook?
 Are you a chef?

 I wish I were a chef!
 Alas, I have no formal chef training of any kind and this blog has truly been a chronicle of my culinary progression.
 I graduated law school with a Juris Doctor degree; before that I obtained my Bachelor of Arts in biological sciences and psychology.
-I learned how to cook from friends, family (namely, my wonderful mother and mother-in-law), reading (cookbooks/magazines), cooking shows on TV (back when I used to watch TV – no joke, I just don’t have time anymore), and mostly trial and error.
+I learned how to cook from friends, family (namely, my wonderful mother and mother-in-law), reading (cookbooks/magazines), cooking shows, and mostly trial and error.

 Do you come up with your own recipes?

 Yes.
 Unless a source is given for a recipe, I developed and tested it myself.
 When I’m developing a recipe, my favorite thing to do is to just go into the kitchen with a notepad and pen and jot down notes as I go along.

 Where do you get inspiration for your recipes?

 The long answer: Ingredients (I’ve even been known to plan an entire meal around a condiment); grocery stores; farmers’ markets; restaurant dishes; books, including cookbooks and non-cookbooks; magazines; poems; songs; movies (how could I watch The Godfather and not want to eat spaghetti?); television; foods I ate when traveling; foods I ate at someone else’s house; foods I ate as a kid; pretty plates/bowls/glasses/utensils; seasons; holidays; colors; fabrics; food blogs; food bloggers; blog readers; family; friends; and even my dreams.

 What do you do with all the food you make and does it all get eaten?